fbpx

 • 2021: 5.9% increase

-The increase for 2025 reflects current economic conditions, where inflation rates are not as steep as they were in 2022, but still present a challenge for those on fixed incomes.
-Veterans will begin to see the new rates in their January 2025 payments, and these increases will be automatically applied to their checks.
+The increase for 2025 reflects current economic conditions, where inflation rates are not as steep as they were in previous years.
+According to data from the U.S. Department of Labor, the annual inflation rate in the United States was reported at 2.4% in September 2024, decreased from 3.7%.
+However, they still present a challenge for those on fixed incomes.
+Starting in January 2025, veterans will see the updated rates reflected in their payment checks automatically.

 How Does This Impact Veterans’ Benefits?

 Let’s break down how the 2.5% increase will impact VA disability compensation rates across different levels of disability.
-For veterans without dependents, the following are the estimated changes based on the new rates for 2025:
+For veterans without dependents, the following are the estimated changes based on the new rates for 2025, the following are the estimated changes based on the new rates for 2025:

 Disability Rating (%)2024 Monthly Payment2025 Monthly Payment (Estimated)Monthly Increase